zbanack/shampoo/README.md

 #### Misc
 - If you want two buttons to be side by side, make sure you set the "height" attribute to the exact same value otherwise a line break is forced for mixed content heights
-- Make sure commas and quotes are escaped correctly in strings
+- Make sure commas, colons, brackets, and quotes are escaped correctly in strings
-- Make sure disable file sandbox is checked in global game Settings
+- Make sure to disable file sandbox is checked in Global Game Settings
-- Quotes around textarea `value`, even if using `numbersOnly` attribute
+- Don't forget quotes around textarea `value`, even if using `numbersOnly` attribute
-- callback functions need to be in global scope
+- Callback functions need to be in global scope
 - If TESTLOAD.txt isn't loading, make sure everything is written on one line with no linebreaks
 - Use `SH_THIS_CANVAS` to reference the canvas at *this* scope
 - Ensure TESTLOAD.txt and CLASSES.txt are placed in your `shampoo` live-code directory and Included Files Directory